Einstein's

 where

-is the number of outer space units of the gravitational
+G(o.s.) is the number of outer space units of the

-inverse quadratic law is generally accepted, a very slight deviation of
+the inverse quadratic law is generally accepted, a very slight

-a gravitational potential, we can show that such a slight change of
+potential, we can show that such a slight change of mass leads to

 Classical

-the force F rather than the field between the central mass and the
+when the force F rather than the field between the central mass

-mass decreases as the square of the distance.
-Let us consider Newton's
+and the orbiting mass decreases as the square of the distance.
+Let

-equation (written in a correct way, contrary to equation 5.1):
+us consider Newton's equation (written in a correct way, contrary

 |